 Vets often will prescribe medicines to assist dogs that have Megaesophagus.
 The majority of prescriptions involve an acid reducer, like Pepcid for canines.
 Those medicines also aid in treating esophageal dysmotility that assist the dog in emptying her or his stomach.
 For pups that wind up with aspiration pneumonia as a consequence of Megaesophagus, their vet often will prescribe meds to aid in clearing the lungs up.

-2. Slippery Elm for CaninesIf you like a holistic or natural dog treatment approach, it’s possible to try slippery elm for canines.
-Slippery elm is a nontoxic, safe, and natural herb that assist in treating stomach issues and additional wounds in animals.
+Slippery Elm for CaninesIf you like a holistic or natural dog treatment approach, it’s possible to try slippery elm for canines.
+Slippery elm is a nontoxic, safe, and natural herb that assists in treating stomach issues and additional wounds in animals.
 Slippery elm has numerous essential nutrients, including these:

 - Ascorbic acid